weto91/kindle-cover-fixer/README.md

     - Book nº: A simple accountant.
     - Book Name: The name of the book
     - UUID: Universal Unique Identifier
-    - Passed: If the book has UUID and COVER, it will be true and the Cover can be generated.
-Otherwise, nothing will be done with that book.
+    - Transferrable: If the book is on the Kindle, it can be transferrable.
+If not, the cover will not transferred
 - Click on "Generate covers" button
-- When the progress is complete, a new window will appear allowing you to transfer files directly to your Kindle device.
+- When the progress is complete, a new button will be enabled allowing you to transfer files directly to your Kindle device.
 	- Please note that to transfer files to your device, it must be connected via USB to the PC.
 The application will detect it automatically.
 - Now, you can disconnect the device from your computer.
 The library on your Kindle have the covers fixed!